opsdis/aci-exporter/README.md

           '100G':    100000000000

 ```
-Or the state of a interface:
+Or the state of an interface:
 ```
         value_transform:
            'unknown': 0